London Philharmonic Orchestra: 21st century

 In 2003, Edward Gardner first guest-conducted the LPO.
 In July 2019, the LPO announced the appointment of Gardner as its next principal conductor, effective with the 2021-2022 season, with an initial contract of five years.
 In October 2018, Karina Canellakis first guest-conducted the LPO.
 In April 2020, the LPO announced the appointment of Canellakis as its new principal guest conductor, the first female conductor ever named to the post, effective from September 2020.
 In February 2024, the LPO announced the extension of Canellakis' contract as principal guest conductor for an additional three years.
 In September 2024, the LPO announced the extension of Gardner's contract as principal conductor for an additional two years.
+Gardner is scheduled to conclude his tenure as principal conductor of the LPO at the close of the 2027-2028 season.

+In March 2026, the LPO announced the appointment of Paavo Järvi as its next chief conductor and artistic advisor, effective with the 2028-2029 season, with an initial contract of five seasons.
+In June 2026, the LPO announced the extension of Canellakis' contract as principal guest conductor through the close of the 2029–2030 season..
+Also in June 2026, the LPO announced that Burke is to stand down as its chief executive at the close of 2026.

 Recordings

 In its early years, the LPO recorded exclusively for Columbia, a division of EMI.
 The orchestra's first gramophone set was made before its debut concert; with Sargent and the Royal Choral Society the LPO recorded choruses from Messiah and The Creation at Kingsway Hall in September 1932.
 The first Abbey Road recording was in October, under Sir Henry Wood.
 Beecham's first discs with the orchestra were made in January 1933, with his ballet suite The Origin of Design, arranged from music by Handel.
 From then until his last LPO recording in December 1945 Beecham recorded ninety-nine 78-rpm sets with the orchestra.
 Other conductors who worked in the EMI studios with the orchestra in its early years included Elgar, Felix Weingartner, John Barbirolli, and Serge Koussevitzky.
 Soloists in concerto recordings included the pianists Artur Schnabel and Alfred Cortot and the violinists Fritz Kreisler and Jascha Heifetz.

 In 1946, the orchestra began recording for Decca, EMI's rival.
 The LPO's first recording for the label, Stravinsky's Petrushka, conducted by Ernest Ansermet, was followed by a large number of sessions as the company rebuilt its catalogue after the war.
 Among those who recorded with the orchestra for Decca were van Beinum, Sargent, de Sabata, Furtwängler, Charles Munch, Clemens Krauss, Hans Knappertsbusch, Erich Kleiber and the young Solti.
 The orchestra's first stereophonic recording was made for Decca in 1956, with Boult in Vaughan Williams's Eighth Symphony.